Disphenoid: Special cases and generalizations

-If the faces of a disphenoid are equilateral triangles, it is a regular tetrahedron with T_{d} tetrahedral symmetry, although this is not normally called a disphenoid.
+If the faces of a disphenoid are equilateral triangles, it is a regular tetrahedron with $T_d$ tetrahedral symmetry, although this is not normally called a disphenoid.
 When the faces of a disphenoid are isosceles triangles, it is called a tetragonal disphenoid.
-In this case it has D_{2d} dihedral symmetry.
+In this case it has $D_{2d}$ dihedral symmetry.

-A sphenoid with scalene triangles as its faces is called a rhombic disphenoid and it has D_{2} dihedral symmetry.
+A sphenoid with scalene triangles as its faces is called a rhombic disphenoid and it has $D_2$ dihedral symmetry.
 Unlike the tetragonal disphenoid, the rhombic disphenoid has no reflection symmetry, so it is chiral.

 Both tetragonal disphenoids and rhombic disphenoids are isohedra: as well as being congruent to each other, all of their faces are symmetric to each other.

 It is not possible to construct a disphenoid with right triangle or obtuse triangle faces.
 When right triangles are glued together in the pattern of a disphenoid, they form a flat figure (a doubly-covered rectangle) that does not enclose any volume.
 When obtuse triangles are glued in this way, the resulting surface can be folded to form a disphenoid (by Alexandrov's uniqueness theorem) but one with acute triangle faces and with edges that in general do not lie along the edges of the given obtuse triangles.

 Two more types of tetrahedron generalize the disphenoid and have similar names.
 The digonal disphenoid has faces with two different shapes, both isosceles triangles, with two faces of each shape.
 The phyllic disphenoid similarly has faces with two shapes of scalene triangles.

 Disphenoids can also be seen as digonal antiprisms or as alternated quadrilateral prisms.

 Characterizations

 A tetrahedron is a disphenoid if and only if its circumscribed parallelepiped is right-angled.

 We also have that a tetrahedron is a disphenoid if and only if the center in the circumscribed sphere and the inscribed sphere coincide.

-Another characterization states that if d_{1}, d_{2} and d_{3} are the common perpendiculars of AB and CD; AC and BD; and AD and BC respectively in a tetrahedron ABCD, then the tetrahedron is a disphenoid if and only if d_{1}, d_{2} and d_{3} are pairwise perpendicular.
+Another characterization states that if $d_1$, $d_2$ and $d_3$ are the common perpendiculars of $AB$ and $CD$; $AC$ and $BD$; and $AD$ and $BC$ respectively in a tetrahedron $ABCD$, then the tetrahedron is a disphenoid if and only if $d_1$, $d_2$ and $d_3$ are pairwise perpendicular.

 The disphenoids are the only polyhedra having infinitely many non-self-intersecting closed geodesics.
 On a disphenoid, all closed geodesics are non-self-intersecting.

-The disphenoids are the tetrahedra in which all four faces have the same perimeter, the tetrahedra in which all four faces have the same area, and the tetrahedra in which the angular defects of all four vertices equal π.
+The disphenoids are the tetrahedra in which all four faces have the same perimeter, the tetrahedra in which all four faces have the same area, and the tetrahedra in which the angular defects of all four vertices equal $\pi$.
 They are the polyhedra having a net in the shape of an acute triangle, divided into four similar triangles by segments connecting the edge midpoints.